isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Discipline in Meridian.md

 <p>We support our teachers in managing a positive classroom environment conducive for learning and establishing strong meaningful relationships.</p>

-<p>We engage parents to partners us in developing your child positively in all areas of his/her life.<p>
+<p>We engage parents to partners us in developing your child positively in all areas of his/her life.</p>

 #### Our School Rules